praveensiddhi/git_tut/README.md

 #Git tutorial

- tutorial details are will be here
+ git tutorial details are will be here